| |

 Virima does not provide a standalone ITOM platform, but acts as an integration and discovery layer that makes existing ITOM and ITSM platforms more accurate, more visible, and more actionable.

 Ready to see it in practice?
-Schedule a personalized demo to see how Virima connects your IT operations and service management workflows.
+Schedule a demo see how Virima connects your IT operations and service management workflows.

 Frequently Asked Questions